marekq/go-nextdns/readme.md

 - Run `go build` to build the executable locally.
 - Finally, test using `./nextdns stream` to stream all logs.

+The stream and download logs are stored in your local directory.
+You can monitor these in realtime running 'tail -f stream-all.log' for streams.

 ## Example commands for CLI:

 ### Stream all logs